 The characteristics of incumbent Fixed Services and Fixed Satellite Services is very similar throughout the 6GHz band on U-NII-5 and U-NII-7 as well as U-NII-6 and U-NII-8 and the same level of protection from VLP operation is achievable on U-NII-6 and U-NII-8.
 Therefore, there is no risk of harmful interference in U-NII-6 and U-NII-8 similar to that of U-NII-5 and U-NII-7.
 Industry analysis and studies are conducted to demonstrate that there are no harmful interference to incumbent fixed services.

 IEEE 802 LMSC also believes that the VLP implementations can effectively protect the electric news gathering operation in the U-NII-6 and U-NII-8 bands.

-[TBD: High level reasoning for no harmful interference to incumbent Electronic News Gathering (ENG) if VLP operation is authorized on U-NII-6 & U-NII-8]
+More specifically, characteristics of Fixed ENG central receive sites are similar to those of Fixed Services therefore, the same analysis and studies show that there is no risk of harmful interference to the central receive sites.
+As related to the mobile ENG receivers are concerned, we believe that the combination of low Tx power level of VLP, contention-based mechanism and TPC will minimize any possible risk of harmful interference to these mobile receivers.

 Increasing Maximum Power Spectral Density of VLP Devices